Laillaa/CStat-Project/Report.md

 Each of the criteria were assigned a cutstom (and perhaps arbitrary) weight in the final ranking formula.
 Features were then sorted by their total score, allowing us to focus on those with the greatest potential predictive power.

 #### Binary variables
 For the binary variables, we started by collecting some insights via descriptive statistics by using the `.describe()` function.
 Then, we computed their correlation with the 'SalePrice' variable, representing our analysis's focal point.
-The resulting correlations were all negative, therefore, we decided not to use those variables for our analysis.
+Despite the negative results, we kept them for further possible uses.

 #### Categorical variables
 We started the exploration of our 3rd category also by collecting some insights via descriptive statistics by using the `.describe()` function.
 What caught our attention the most was the value count (how many observations a variable has).
 A variable should normally have 1460 observations, but not all do.
 To deal with those missing values, we decided to keep only the variables with a count of 1460 observations, with which we will continue our analysis.